aritraghsh09/GaMPEN/README.md

 ggt
 ===
-This repository contains the source code for the Galaxy Group-Equivariant Transformer.
+This repository contains the source code for the Galaxy Group-Equivariant Transformer and its associated modules.

 ## Installation
 Training and inference for GGT require a Python 3.6+ and a CUDA-friendly GPU.